 This year I got to participate in the Great Food Blogger Cookie Swap.
 What a thrill it’s been to bake and package beautiful cookies, while anticipating the arrival of cookies from another food blogger.
 Today is the big reveal where we each showcase the cookies we made.
-I chose a pinwheel sugar cookie.
+I chose these pinwheel sugar cookies.

 Here they are all boxed up.
-I picked out these cute little boxes before I even decided what cookie I was going to make.
-I got them at the dollar store.
+I picked out these cute little boxes before I even decided I was going to make pinwheel sugar cookies.
+I got the tins at the dollar store.
 Yep, these cute metal boxes were a buck a piece.
 Deal!

 I snapped up three of the boxes and brought them home as I contemplated what would go inside.

 I decided to do a pinwheel sugar cookie in blue to coordinate with the boxes.
 I didn’t want to get too Christmas-y, not knowing what holidays my fellow bloggers celebrated.
 As it turns out, the cookies fit PERFECTLY in the box.
 The Great Food Blogger Cookie Swap suggests sending one dozen cookies to each of three bloggers.
 Well, three cookies fit perfectly in a row in these boxes, and I was able to stack them to fill 12 in one box.
 It was magic!

 So, here’s how I made these teal pinwheel sugar cookies.